UNIVERSITY STUDENT APARTMENTS

 This is a legal contract - Please read it carefully

-I hereby contract with University Student Apartments, a department of The University of Utah, to rent an apartment.
+I hereby contract with University Student Apartments (USA), a department of The University of Utah, to rent a unit.
 I agree to pay rent monthly, in advance, on or before the first calendar day of the month.
-I understand that my account will be considered late if I have not paid it in full on or before the first day of the month.
-Furthermore, if my account is not paid in full by the close of business (4:30 PM) on the 7th calendar day of each month, University Student Apartments will assess a late fee, and I hereby agree to pay it.
-If I am employed by the University of Utah and fail to pay my account in full within thirty (30) days of the due date, I agree that University Student Apartments may have the amount due withheld from my paycheck.
-The amount due may include, but is not limited to, past due rent, court costs, late fees, cleaning and damage fees, or childcare fees.
+I understand that my account will be considered delinquent if I have not paid it in full on or before the first day of the month.
+If my account is not paid in full by 9:00PM on the 7th calendar day of each month, USA will assess a late fee, and I hereby agree to pay it.
+If I am employed by the University of Utah and fail to pay my account in full within thirty (30) days of the due date, I agree that USA may have the amount due withheld from my paycheck.
+The amount due may include, but is not limited to: past due rent, court costs, late fees, or cleaning and damage fees.

-I understand that University Student Apartments has the right to increase rental rates during the term of the Rental Agreement, with thirty (30) days written notice.
+I understand that USA has the right to increase rental rates during the term of the Rental Agreement, with thirty (30) days written notice.

-I hereby acknowledge that the University Student Apartments' Resident Handbook can be found at www.apartments.utah.edu.
+I hereby acknowledge that the University Student Apartments’ Resident Handbook can be found online at apartments.utah.edu/resident-handbook.
 I also acknowledge that the policies contained in the Resident Handbook and the rules and regulations of The University of Utah are incorporated into and are part of this Rental Agreement.
-I understand University Student Apartments and The University of Utah has the right to make changes to this Rental Agreement, the Resident Handbook, or other policies and regulations by giving thirty (30) days written notice.
-Upon receipt of such notice, I will be held responsible for compliance with said changes.
+USA and the University of Utah have the right to make changes to this Rental Agreement, the Resident Handbook, or other policies and regulations by giving thirty (30) days written notice.
+I will be held responsible for compliance with said changes.

-The Family Educational Rights and Privacy Act (FERPA) is a "Federal law that protects the privacy of student education records."
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 The act forbids the University from releasing personal identifiable student educational records or files, or personal information contained in those files without the student’s written consent, except in specific situations.
-I give University Student Apartments permission to release information regarding my student eligibility and housing rental account to all residents signed on this Rental Agreement.
+I give USA permission to release information regarding my student eligibility and housing rental account to all residents signed on a Rental Agreement for this unit.

-I understand that University Student Apartments uses email for official communication and that it is my responsibility to update my email address with the Main Office.
+I understand that USA uses email for official communication and it is my responsibility to provide and update my email address with USA.